fieldtrip/website/getting_started/neuralynx.md

     read_neuralynx_xxx('fullpath/filename.xxx')   % where XXX is the file format

-This returns the content of a single-channel file as a Matlab structure.
+This returns the content of a single-channel file as a MATLAB structure.

 ## Working with a complete dataset